aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 on the 14th floor, one could use an ignore character of `_` and specify `contains(_:_.F-14)` to search `contains(F-99)`

+If no [split lengths](#split-lengths) are configured, this can be simplified to `contains(_:F-14)`

+TODO - An attribute value without `prefix:` is an error.
+This is why we require _: in the query.
+Should we have a different way of parsing beacons for querying, that would allow the above to be simply `contains(F-14)`?
+One downside is that if there is a `:` character in the data, requiring the leading `_:` makes that possible; otherwise the `:` in the data unexpectedly delimits a prefix.

 ## Definitions

 ### Conventions used in this document